 Jon joined Shift in 2011.
-He is based in New Orleans and directs Shift Inc, our US sister organization.
+He is based in New Orleans and is the Executive Director of Shift Design, Inc., our partner US organization.

-Jon graduated from Kalamazoo College with a Bachelor of Arts in religion.
+Jon graduated from Kalamazoo College with a Bachelor of Arts in religion and an emphasis in development economics.
 He loves cheesy movies and can often be heard quoting them, to the great annoyance of his friends and family.